pmotch/surgical-mask-clip/README.md

 ![](https://raw.githubusercontent.com/pmotch/surgical-mask-clip/master/readme_assets/surgical-mask-clip-single-300px.jpg)![](https://raw.githubusercontent.com/pmotch/surgical-mask-clip/master/readme_assets/surgical-mask-clip-video-original.gif)![](https://raw.githubusercontent.com/pmotch/surgical-mask-clip/master/readme_assets/surgical-mask-clip-printing-300px.jpg)

 # Why
-The COVID-19 stuff caused a shortage of [surgical masks (face masks)](https://www.fda.gov/medical-devices/personal-protective-equipment-infection-control/n95-respirators-and-surgical-masks-face-masks) ([archive.org link](https://web.archive.org/web/20200325214258/https://www.fda.gov/medical-devices/personal-protective-equipment-infection-control/n95-respirators-and-surgical-masks-face-masks)) and hospitals are having a hard time replenishing their supplies.
+COVID-19 caused a shortage of [surgical masks (face masks)](https://www.fda.gov/medical-devices/personal-protective-equipment-infection-control/n95-respirators-and-surgical-masks-face-masks) ([archive.org link](https://web.archive.org/web/20200325214258/https://www.fda.gov/medical-devices/personal-protective-equipment-infection-control/n95-respirators-and-surgical-masks-face-masks)) and hospitals are having a hard time replenishing their supplies.
 Our [local hospital said they're running low on masks](https://www.courierpress.com/story/news/2020/03/18/coronavirus-deaconess-ask-public-provide-medical-face-masks/2865273001/) ([archive.org link](https://web.archive.org/web/20200326225658/https://www.courierpress.com/story/news/2020/03/18/coronavirus-deaconess-ask-public-provide-medical-face-masks/2865273001/)) and asked the community to [make some](https://www.deaconess.com/How-to-make-a-Face-Mask) ([archive.org link](https://web.archive.org/web/20200327003117/https://www.deaconess.com/How-to-make-a-Face-Mask)).
 My wife sews, so [she made a bunch](https://raw.githubusercontent.com/pmotch/surgical-mask-clip/master/readme_assets/sewn_masks.jpg).

 Then I saw pictures on reddit showing what happens when someone wears a surgical mask for a long time -- it's not good.
-I wondered if I could create a clip that might make them more comfortable behind the ears, so I did.
+I wondered if I could create a clip that could make wearing them more comfortable behind the ears, so I gave it a shot.

-I 3D printed a few different sized prototypes and she included them when she delivered the masks to the hospital.
-The person who accepted the donation liked the idea, took it to the hospital executive committee, and they said they wanted 200 more of the largest prototype I had.
+I 3D printed a few different sized prototypes and included them when she delivered the masks to the hospital.
+The person who accepted the donation liked the idea, took it to the hospital executive committee, and they said they wanted 200 more of the largest prototype I had!

 This project is that successful prototype.